cybercongress/cybercongress/blog/drafts/cyb_tutorial_eth_local_node/eth_node.md

 `parity --jsonrpc-cors="all" --jsonrpc-apis="all" --jsonrpc-interface=all`

 this command starts syncing of Parity.
-Actually node is available for using by port
+Actually, the node is available for use by address

 `http://127.0.0.1:8545`

 ![result](3.png)

-it can sync for 48 hours and more, it's depends on your hardware and internet connection.
-The total size of synced node at that moment is approximately 80 Gb.
+it can sync for 48 hours and more, it depends on your hardware and internet connection.
+The total size of the synced node at that moment is approximately 80 Gb.
 After syncing you should see something like this:

 ![result](4.png)